run2bizdocs/documentation/en-us/docs/4biz-helium/processes/portfolio-and-catalog/use/configure-services-attributes.md

 | Search Area                   | Search the Grid |
 | Grid with Linked Capabilities | View / Unlink   |

-### Capacity/Performance
+### Planed Capacity

-Link indicators of capacity/performance to the service
+!!! tip " "

+    All information about capacity plan to sustain or desing the service.

 | Function                                         | Description   |
 |--------------------------------------------------|---------------|